 The second describes how you should read an advanced math or physics text.
 While learning new techniques of solving problems is important, the focus of your studies is now concentrated more on deriving equations and learning how physical conditions can be expressed in mathematical form.
 Thus, as you read the text, you should be deriving everything the author is (or is describing).
-As an example, we will begin the semester by studying Fourier series.
-The computation of Fourier coefficients is described on pp. 350-351 of the text.
-As you read this section, you should explicitly work out the values of the integrals that are cited in the derivation of these coefficients.
 By deriving each result in the text, you will gain deeper understanding of the topic, and you will no longer need to (or feel the need to) resort to rote memorization of equations.